-A few sensor works on the bridge concept but every sensor has its own sensing element with some different phenomena such as physical principle, chemical principles etc. so let we understand the working principle of sensors.
+A few sensor work on the bridge concept but every sensor has its own sensing element with some different phenomena such as physical principle, chemical principles etc. so let us understand the working principle of sensors.

 - Ampere’s Law